CarsonScott/Linguistic-Agent-System/README.md

 # Linguistic Agent Systems

-This paper describes a theoretical overview of a multi-agent system that specializes in linguistic understanding and language production.
+The following is a theoretical model for multi-agent systems that specialize in linguistic comprehension and language production.

 ## Recognition Agents